bean-mhm/realbloom/USAGE.md

 ## Special Thanks

-I want to say a huge thank you to  [Nihal](https://twitter.com/Mulana3D)  and their colleagues for supporting the development of RealBloom, by helping with researchs, testing dev builds and finding bugs, suggesting new features - including a CLI, the use of OCIO, adding demo kernels, etc. - and trying out RealBloom on their artworks and renders.
+I want to say a huge thank you to  [Nihal](https://twitter.com/Mulana3D)  and their colleagues for supporting the development of RealBloom, by helping with research, testing dev builds and finding bugs, suggesting new features - including a CLI, the use of OCIO, adding demo kernels, etc. - and trying out RealBloom on their artworks and renders.

 ## Read More